Mountain View High School (Mountain View, California)

 Mountain View High School (MVHS) is located at 3535 Truman Avenue, Mountain View, California, 94040.
 It is one of two Mountain View-Los Altos Union High School District public high schools - the other being Los Altos High School, located adjacently to the south.
 The three main feeder schools are Graham Middle School, Crittenden Middle School, and Blach Intermediate School.

+History

+Education in Mountain View dates to 1858, but the community did not have a local high school until the early twentieth century.
+Prior to 1902, students seeking secondary education traveled by train to attend Palo Alto High School or Santa Clara High School.
+In 1902, Mountain View opened its first high school at the intersection of present-day El Camino Real and Calderón Avenue.
+The school’s original colors were blue and gray, and its mascot was the eagle.

+As Mountain View grew following World War I, the original campus became insufficient to serve the increasing student population.
+In 1924, a larger campus opened on Castro Street.
+Over the following years, additional facilities were added, including an auditorium and gymnasium.
+Enrollment increased further after the opening of Moffett Field in 1933, as the school began admitting children of military personnel stationed in the area.

+Following the attack on Pearl Harbor on December 7, 1941, Japanese American students were removed from the school in accordance with Executive Order 9066 and sent to internment camps.
+After World War II, Mountain View experienced significant population growth during the postwar baby boom.
+New high schools opened within the district, including Los Altos High School in 1956 and Awalt High School in 1961.

+In 1981, the original Mountain View High School closed due to declining enrollment.
+Awalt High School subsequently adopted the Mountain View High School name while retaining its Spartan mascot.
+Los Altos High School discontinued use of its Knights mascot.
+In later decades, Mountain View High School received national recognition in various high school rankings.
+In 2016, the school received national media attention following controversy surrounding a classroom lesson by a social studies teacher that compared then-presidential candidate Donald Trump to a dictator.

 Statistics

 Awards and ranking

 The school earned the distinction of California Distinguished High School in 1988, 1994, and 2003.
 In 2000, 2007, 2013, and 2019, MVHS received a full 6-year accreditation from the Western Association of Schools and Colleges (WASC).
 The school sent 95% of its graduating class of 2019 to post-secondary schools.
 In addition, the California Department of Education recognized Mountain View High School as a California Gold Ribbon School, citing its "Equal Opportunities Schools" program that identifies and supports first generation students taking rigorous academic courses.
 Newsweek ranked Mountain View High School as the 293rd best public open enrollment high school in the nation in 2005 and the 280th best school in 2015.